flaudanum/dev-notes/Docker/docker-basics.md

 ```
 Option `-d` stands for detach so that the container is run by a daemon process.
 Option `-p` redirects port 8080 to port 80.

-### Enter inside a container
+### Bash inside a running container

-When running a container the the hash of the container is printed:
+When running a container the hash of the container is printed:
 <pre class="hljs"><code><div>>Digest: sha256:<span style="color:#33ce58">451ce787d12369c5df2a32c85e5a03d52cbcef6eb3586dd03075f3034f10adcd</span></div></code></pre>
+or get short hash from `docker ps`.

 The container can be explored with a fully functional `bash`: